Emilija Škarnulytė: Work

 In discussing her work with Nadim Samman of Vdrome in December 2018, Škarnulytė said "In my films from the last ten years, I have mostly researched places where contemporary political issues are staged between human and non-human worlds, the shifting boundaries between ecological and cosmic forces.
 I want to feel out all kinds of non-human and post-human scales in the depths of space and time."
 Throughout her works, Škarnulytė is often concerned with the "phenomena of neoliberal capitalism so massively distributed across ecosystems that they redefine the traditional notions of thing/place".
-While playful – perhaps no more so than when she turns herself into a mermaid, or “woman-torpedo”, to swim into a decommissioned NATO submarine base in "Sirenomelia" – Škarnulytė's short films interrogate the role of people to their new landscapes and questions of what happens in the coming strata, after those roles have served their intended purposes.
+While playful – perhaps no more so than when she turns herself into a mermaid, or “woman-torpedo”, to swim through a decommissioned NATO submarine base in Sirenomelia – Škarnulytė's short films interrogate the role of people to their new landscapes and questions of what happens in the coming strata, after those roles have served their intended purposes.

-These issues are not always at the scale of geologic, but are also more personal and poetic.
-In her work "Aldona" from 2015, In the spring of 1986, the artist's grandmother, Aldona, lost her vision and became permanently blind.
-The nerves in her eyes were poisoned.
+These issues are not always at the scale of geologic, but are also more personal and poetic in her work Aldona (2015).
+In the spring of 1986, the artist's grandmother, Aldona, lost her vision and became permanently blind.
+The nerves in her eyes had been poisoned.
 Her doctors claimed that it was probably due to Chernobyl's Nuclear Power Plant explosion.
-In the film we follow Aldona through a daily sojourn, to Grutras Park, touching both the past and the present.
+In the film we follow Aldona through a daily sojourn, to Grutras Park, physically touching both the past and the present.
 Discussing this work on exhibition at the Kadist in the San Francisco Chronicle, art critic Charles Desmarais wrote, "Emilija Škarnulytė follows a blind woman through a park populated by ghostly stone remnants of the Soviet era in Lithuania.
 The old woman sees with her hands the silenced heroes who, in life, would have been far out of reach."

-Representing Lithuania at XXII Triennale di Milano, Škarnulytė responded to the Triennale's them of "Broken Nature" by creating work that "invited the audience to reflect on the issue of the cracked relationship between humans and nature by diving into the physical and mythological landscapes of the Cold War."
+Representing Lithuania at XXII Triennale di Milano, Škarnulytė responded to the Triennale's them of "Broken Nature" by creating work that "invited the audience to reflect on the issue of the cracked relationship between humans and nature by diving into the physical and mythological landscapes of the Cold War".

-Meditating on Škarnulytė's body of work, philosopher Timothy Morton remarked, "We’re all mermaids already, we just don’t know it yet."
+Meditating on Škarnulytė's body of work, philosopher Timothy Morton remarked, "We’re all mermaids already, we just don’t know it yet".